endymion/ryanalynporter-com/source/_posts/2012-06-07-resizing-thumbnails-on-demand-with-paperclip-and-rails.md

 categories: [ruby, rails, paperclip]
 ---

-## Resizing thumbnails on demand with Paperclip and Rails

 _{{ page.description }}_

 If you have a Rails app that supports image uploads, then you probably use [Paperclip](https://github.com/thoughtbot/paperclip).